Last updated: June 29, 2023

 If you are unable to use the OQRS system, send me an e-mail with the QSO data, then delivery via bureau.
 OR

-Send me your QSL card directly to my QRZ.COM address, including 5 USD or 5 EUR.
+Send me your QSL card directly to my QRZ.COM address, including 7 USD.

 A SAE would be nice too and shall be minimum size C6/162 x 114 mm (6.5 x 4.5 inch.).

-- SWLs can use the bureau, direct mail (5 USD or 5 EUR) and eQSL.
+• SWLs can use the bureau, direct mail (7 USD) and eQSL.
 100% reply, if the report is a QSO.

 My log(s) will usally be uploaded to LoTW, eQSL and QRZ.COM on daily basis, at the end of the daily activity.